infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Lifecycle/Aftercare.md

 - environment in an aftercare programme should be safe, nurturing and youth friendly so young people will adapt to independent living

 ## OBJECTIVES OF AFTERCARE
+- Enable such children's smooth transition from childhood to adulthood by participation in the community life;
+- Develop qualifications and skills for apprenticeship/jobs/livelihood/entrepreneurship for socio - economic self - reliance;
+- Develop life skills for self - esteem, emotional intelligence, communication skills and relationship skills; and
+- Develop day - to - day living skills, and citizenship rights and responsibilities for the youth such as financial literacy, identity documents, etc.
+- Ensure that the youth leaving care is freed of any stigma attached to their association with the juvenile justice system.

 # Legal & Policy framework